zenitheesc/AttitudeDetermination/README.md

 ## FlameGraph
 ![flamgraph](./attdet/benchmark/output/flgraph.svg)
-A visual (click to zoom) representation of the execution time of each function in the algorithm.
+A visual representation of the execution time of each function in the algorithm.
 Note that the x axis does not inform the sequence of execution it is [ordered alphabetically](http://www.brendangregg.com/flamegraphs.html).

- As you can see I need to work on the adjugate function.
+ ~~As you can see~~ I need to work on the adjugate function.
 It does not use the usual algorithm - that uses the inverse - since I found one case where unusual, but valid, data produced a uninvertable matrix.
 I'll reconsider taking in to account the performance hit.

+ (Update) - Changed `cofactor` function.
+Got around a 2.5x improvement.
+Matrix Multiplication is now the main optimization target.
+ But I since added the TRIAD benchmark and the speed difference seems to be around 10x.
+I knew it would be around a 4x difference.
+But it seems that I still could shave off some 2x improvement.

 ## Environment and tools